de-ux/codetest/README.md

 * You may build it using whatever you want, just make sure it looks and acts like the one in the screenshots.
 (Hint: you're applying for a front end developer job.)
 * There's no need to save data in a database.
 * You can look up stuff on the Google but don't ask others for help.
-* Please make it your own, but if you "borrow" anything from another example make sure you credit it.
+* Please write your own code, but if you "borrow" anything from another example make sure you credit it.
 * Be prepared to explain and account for all bits of code.

 Basic functionality: